The Predator's Edge (7)

 Recognizing Early Warning Signs

 The key is developing systematic self-monitoring that catches these patterns before they create significant account damage or psychological trauma.
+Weekly self-assessments are minimum; daily check-ins are better during challenging periods.

 The Recovery Protocol